gesteves/gateway/source/blog/2022-06-19-race-report-bozeman-triathlon.html.markdown

 ### The run

 The majority of the run was in the park, on narrow dirt trails, with only a couple kilometers on paved road through a neighborhood.
 I did it at a comfortable pace; based on my power curve, the [Stryd][stryd] app recommended 244&nbsp;W as a target power, but I didn't want to risk an injury, so I aimed for no more than 230&nbsp;W (which is what it recommends for half-marathon pace), and ended up at 220&nbsp;W average power.
 Sadly, the route was slightly short of 10K, at that pace (5:42/km) it would have probably been a PR for me.
 I had one more Maurten Caf gel with some water at the aid station before starting the second lap, which gave me a boost towards the end, and I finished in 53:02, for a total time of 2:58:09.
-I had no pain or discomfort, so probably could have gone a little harder, just like with the bike, but I don't think it would have made any difference in the results, so I don't have any regrets.
+I had no pain or discomfort, so probably could have gone a little harder, just like with the bike, but it wouldn't have made any difference in the results, so I don't have any regrets.

 ![A satellite view of the area around Glen Lake Rotary Park, showing the GPS track from my run.](blog/2022-06-19-race-report-bozeman-triathlon/run-track.png)